bgachara/tokio/README.md

 - Speeding up CPU bound computations by running them in parallel on several threads.
 Tokio is designed for IO-bound applications where each individual task spends alot of time waiting on IO.
 - Reading a lot of files, here Tokio provides no advantage compared to an ordinary threadpool, this is because the OS does not provide asynchronous file APIs.
 - Sending a single web request.
 Tokio gives you an advantage when you want to do many things at once.

+## Concurrency

+- Concurrency and parallelism are not the same thing, alternation between two tasks equals concurrency not parallelism.
+Tokio via its support for asynchronous code allows you to work on many tasks concurrently without having to work on them in parallel using ordinary threads.
+Tokio can in fact run many tasks concurrently on a single thread.

+## Tasks

+- A Tokio task is an asynchronous green thread, they are created by passing an async block to `tokio::spawn`, which returns a JoinHandle which the caller may use to interact with the spawned task.
+The async block may have a return value which the caller may obtain using .await on the JoinHandle.
+Awaiting on it returns a Result or Err.

+- Tasks are the unit of execution managed by the scheduler, spawning it submits it to the scheduler which then ensures that the task executes when it has work to do.
+The spawned task may be executed on the same thread as it was spawned or a different runtime thread.
+Task can also be moved between threads after being spawned.

+- Tasks in Tokio are very lightweight, 64 bytes of memory, application should spawn as many as they want.
+Tasks on tokio have a 'static type lifetime, so it must not contain any references to data owned outside the task.

+- By default, variables are not moved into async blocks, use move to change ownership.
+If a single piece of data must be accessible from more than one task then it must be shared by synchronization primitives such as Arc.

+- Tasks spawned by tokio::spawn must implement Send, this allows Tokio to move the tasks between threads while they are suspended at an .await.
+Tasks are Send when all data that is held across .await calls is Send, conversely if the state is not Send, then neither is the task.